Enhancing RSS-Based Visible Light Positioning by Optimal Calibrating the LED Tilt and Gain: Conclusion

 In the localization phase, the weighted \gls{ls} algorithm was employed, which proved to be superior to \gls{gp} and multilateration.
 This underscores the weighted \gls{ls} algorithm's capability to ensure dependable localization accuracy, achieving up to \SI{3.2}{\cm} at the P50 and \SI{11}{\cm} at the P99, even in environments with limited data.

 Overall, this research enriches our understanding of \gls{vlp} systems, particularly in calibration and localization aspects.
 It underscores the pivotal role of factors like LED tilt and model-based interpretability, paving the way for future enhancements in \gls{vlp} system performance and the potential development of more effective physics-inspired machine learning approaches.
-In the future, equipment will be deployed to actually test the effect of the optimal calibration scheme and evaluate the impact of the LED tilt.
+An important perspective of our work is to investigate scenarios where the PD does not remain horizontal during movement.
+Interesting mitigation techniques may include integrating an inertial measurement unit (IMU) on the PD to monitor its tilt in real time.